Why Natural Perfumes

-On the other hand, while I was starting my business from Grasse in 1986, I bought the book of Valnet on Aromatherapy and started straight away to use of essential oils on myself and my friends.
+On the other hand, while I was starting my business from Grasse in 1986, I bought the book of Valnet on Aromatherapy and started straight away to use essential oils on myself and my friends.
 Although I was focused on selling these pure essences as attars, as is done in the east, I started to experiment and witnessed their wonderful healing power.

 I had realized that synthetics materials of perfumery made me ill and that natural essences would heal me.
 I soon came to perceive their superior beauty as well.
 Unlike the synthetic chemical materials, the life that was in them, they had wholeness, cohesion and the power to arouse positive emotions.

-I therefore dedicated my study and my trade exclusively to natural ingredients.
+I, therefore, dedicated my study and my trade exclusively to natural ingredients.

-Price of natural fragrances
+Price of natural perfume

 Natural extracts, essential oils, absolutes are certainly among the most expensive things on earth.
 Consider that gold and diamonds last forever, while natural essences, some of which are more expensive than gold, last only for a few hours when applied on the skin for our pleasure.
-Five tons of rose petals make one kilogram of rose essence, millions of handpicked jasmine or orange flowers…
+Five tons of rose petals make one kilogram of rose essence, millions of hand-picked jasmine or orange flowers…

 As Luca Turin explained, mainstream fragrances simply cannot afford anymore to use them because of their price: “The big six perfumery firms are aroma chemicals manufacturers, and it is in their interest to keep naturals, with their attendant problems of price and quality fluctuations, to a bare minimum.
-Just how bare that minimum can be has become clear in the last five years, during which the cost of a «fine fragrance» formulation has gone down by half and the quality by nine tenths.
+Just how bare that minimum can be has become clear in the last five years, during which the cost of a «fine fragrance» formulation has gone down by half and the quality by nine-tenths.
 Good frags have almost disappeared: there are 500 launches each year, but only a dozen are worth smelling twice.”

 The price of Natural fragrances is naturally higher than mainstream ones because they are olfactory jewels made with olfactory gems that have a much higher cost than synthetic essences.
 Anybody may argue that he likes glass beads more than emeralds and rubies, but the superior beauty of gems over glass and plastic beads is not a question of opinion; it is a question of understanding.
 This is equally true for the natural ingredients that compose natural fragrances.

-Animal scents in Natural perfumes
+Animal scents in natural perfumes

 When Luca Turin, the famous perfumery critic wrote in 2006: “There are now officially four kinds of perfumery: normal, niche, vintage and natural”, he threw a bomb and initiated a worldwide process of recognition that is still going on but is largely limited to the web.

-Since 2006 the number of perfumers committed to make 100% natural scents has grown and their presence on the web is unavoidable.
+Since 2006 the number of perfumers committed to making 100% natural scents has grown and their presence on the web is unavoidable.
 They often propose classes about making natural fragrances and this is fostering new vocations for natural perfumery.

-Natural perfumery is an open source world.
+Natural perfumery is an open-source world.
 Mainstream perfumery is a caste system.